merkle-open/request-registry/README.md

 ## Custom Caches

 RequestRegistry can optionaly be provided a custom Map instance to use as its memoization cache.
-More specifically, any object that implements the methods get(), set(), delete() and clear() can be provided.
+More specifically, any object that implements the methods `get()`, `set()`, `delete()` and `clear()` can be provided.
 This allows for custom Maps which implement various cache algorithms to be provided.
-By default, DataLoader uses the standard Map which simply grows until the Endpoint is released.
+By default, the standard `Map` is used which simply grows until the Endpoint is released.

 ```js
 const customCache = new Map();